 This project is possible thanks to funding provided by Healthway.

-The ASSIST-Lite (Alcohol, Smoking and Substance Involvement Test) tool is a proven, evidence-based resource.
-By utilising this screening tool, you can take a comprehensive approach to treatment and work towards the goal of reducing the risk of injury and falls in older adults.
+The ASSIST-Lite (Alcohol, Smoking and Substance Involvement Test) is a proven, evidence-based resource.
+By utilising this older adult specific screening tool, allied health professionals can take a comprehensive approach to screening and work towards the goal of reducing the risk of alcohol and other drug-related harm among older adults.

-The modules of the training provide you with an overview of substance use disorders, the foundations of screening and brief intervention and how to administer the ASSIST and how to respond to the scores.
+In February 2025 Injury Matters delivered four workshops to provide health professionals with an overview of substance use disorders, the foundations of screening and brief intervention, how to administer the ASSIST-Lite with older adults and how to respond to the scores.